'Raging Bull' former middleweight champ Jake LaMotta dies, 95

 LaMotta, who had a hardscrabble upbringing and a tumultuous life, was known for never letting up in his fights.

-He was immortalized in filmmaker Martin Scorcese's 1980 Oscar-winning movie about his life, "Raging Bull" -- also his nickname, thanks to his aggressive style.
+He was immortalized in filmmaker Martin Scorsese's 1980 Oscar-winning movie about his life, "Raging Bull" -- also his nickname, thanks to his aggressive style.

 1 of 49